larntz/lemmy-directory/content/community/lemmy.world/offmychest.md

 ## Description

 <blockquote class="description">
-Get it off your chest! <br>-<br><br>Note: If you want this community established and maintained, then creating activity is how you let us know!<br>-<br><br>Welcome to offmychest!
+Get it off your chest! <br>-<br><br>Welcome to offmychest!
 This community is subject to the rules defined for this instance of Lemmy, [which you can check out here. ](https://mastodon.world/about)
 </blockquote>